gilch/drython/README.md

 Too bad `lambda` can't have multiple expressions, or this might actually work.
 Or can it?

 What if you had an expression that contained multiple expressions, and executed them one-by-one in order?
 You do.
 It's a tuple literal.
+Think of the commas as semicolons and you get the idea.

-What if you just want to return the value of the last statement, instead of all of them?
+What if you just want to return the value of the last "statement", instead of a tuple of all of them?
-Use drython's `progn` function instead, also found in the statement module.
+Declare a tuple and immediately index it `(...)[-1]`.
+The included `progn` function does exactly this.

 Ready to write that `if`?
 (If not, look at the `Elif()` function in the statement module for hints.)
 Congratulations, you've just learned new abstractions.
 You can extend Python's syntax and write your DSL in that.
 No need to write your own compiler or interpreter, because it's still just Python.